Wayne State University Law School, J.D., 2000

 - Northern District of Illinois

 - Southern District of New York

 Matthew P. Allen is a business, securities, and intellectual property litigator and trial lawyer who has tried and arbitrated a wide variety of cases in a wide variety of venues, from tough cases in the trenches of Detroit’s criminal courts to sophisticated multimillion-dollar international intellectual property cases.
-He also is a skilled appellate lawyer who has handled a variety of cases in the Michigan Court of Appeals, the Michigan Supreme Court and the U.S. Court of Appeals for the Sixth Circuit.
+He also is a skilled appellate lawyer who has handled a variety of cases in state and federal appellate courts.

 In addition to handling complex litigation matters before trial and appellate courts, Matt has experience defending national class action lawsuits in federal court and arbitrating securities matters before the Financial Industry Regulatory Authority (FINRA).
 In addition, he has handled trade secret, construction and other commercial matters before the American Arbitration Association, and has tried an international arbitration in Stockholm, Sweden, under the Swedish Arbitration Act, in addition to handling other international litigation matters.